Without Jim Harbaugh, No. 2 Michigan grinds past No. 9 Penn State with 32 straight runs in 24-15 win

 It was a matter-of-fact victory for the best scoring defense in the country on a day that began anything but normal.

-The Wolverines left the hotel without their head coach Saturday morning but did not know for sure he would not be with them until after they arrived at Beaver Stadium.
+The Wolverines left their hotel just outside of State College without their head coach Saturday morning but did not know for sure he would not be with them until after they arrived at Beaver Stadium.
 About 90 minutes before kickoff, the school confirmed that a judge had not made a ruling on its request for a temporary restraining order against the Big Ten and Commissioner Tony Petitti.

 Petitti and the conference handed down what amounted to a three-game suspension of Harbaugh on Friday as punishment for Michigan for an in-person scouting and sign-stealing operation the Big Ten determined violated its sportsmanship policy.

 “Did this for you.
 For this university, the president, our AD.
 We got the best players, best university, best alumni in the country.
-Love you guys,” said Moore, who was serving in Harbaugh’s role for the second time this season.
+Love you guys,” Moore said.

 Fans who didn’t know Michigan was playing without its head coach probably would not have noticed a difference in the Wolverines.